ויקמו לפני משׁה ואנשׁים מבני־ישׂראל חמשׁים ומאתים נשׂיאי עדה קראי מועד אנשׁי־שׁם׃

-My wife and I wrote a song about this, a song called, 'Give me Wings', which can heard on our Chag Sameach CD.
+My wife and I wrote a song about this, a song called, 'Give me Wings', which can be played from our Chag Sameach CD.
 (Click HERE to download 'Give me Wings'.)

 In the Hebrew of Numbers 16:40 (17:5 for Jewish edition texts) we read an injunction that escapes us in the English text.

 It says, ולא־יהיה כקרח וכעדתו which reads literally, 'It [the congregation of Israel] shall not act as Korah and his group', sentence which can be read in Hebrew as a commandment to not act like Korach.
-To not be like Korah then becomes that transcends differences in theology, halacha, and doctrine.
+To not be like Korach then becomes that transcends differences in theology, halacha, and doctrine.
 Because of what he did, Korach was severely punished along with all the people who joined him.
-The same thing also happened with Miryam who made seditious claims against Moshe (Numb 12), and happens to us of we act as they did (1 Cor 10:6).
+The same thing also happened to Miryam, who made seditious claims against Moshe (Numb 12), and happens to us if we act as they did (1 Cor 10:6).

 Our master spoke of such and of their role within the community of believers,